Banner

 This itinerary features two-day access to Machu Picchu, including a sunset arrival via the Sun Gate for panoramic Circuit 1 views, followed by a private guided tour of Circuit 3 and the Royal Sector the next morning.

-Along the trail, discover iconic sites such as Wiñay Wayna and Phuyupatamarca at a relaxed pace, far from the main trekking flow.
+Along the trail, explore key sites like Wiñay Wayna and Phuyupatamarca at a quieter, more relaxed pace.

 Highlights